libAtoms/workflow/_sources/workflows.rss.rst.txt

     "gap_params" : "default_sigma='{0.0025 0.0625 0.125 0.125}' sparse_jitter=1.0e-8 do_copy_at_file=F sparse_separate_file=T"
   }

-This is a file containing ``stages`` of GAP_FIT, which are descriptors laid out for fitting hierarchically.
+This is a file containing ``stages`` of GAP fitting, which are descriptors laid out for fitting hierarchically.
 From first to last, a model will be created for each and the energy scale (``delta``, typical variance of GP) for the next one defined from the energy variance per descriptor.
 Additionally, general settings can be given in ``gap_params`` for the fit.

 The filename of this file goes into the main config's ``fit/GAP_template_file`` field.